syguo96/starter-hugo-academic/content/authors/admin/_index.md

 I am a machine learning researcher, curious about the nature of intelligence.
 I’ve been fortunate to spend time at the University of Cambridge with [Ferenc Huszár](https://www.inference.vc/about/), the Max Planck Institute for Intelligent Systems with [Bernhard Schölkopf](https://is.mpg.de/~bs), and interned at Meta FAIR in New York.

 My long-term interest is AI + Science: helping build a physics-inspired mathematical theory of intelligence and using AI to accelerate scientific discovery.
-My work is guided by two intertwined questions:
+My work is driven by two intertwined questions:

 1. **How can principles from nature guide the design of learning systems?**
    This underpins my recent [*physics of learning*](https://arxiv.org/abs/2509.21049) programme, illustrating that learning too follows the least action principle and classic learning algorithms are derivable.